ForbesLindesay/sync-request/README.md

  - `headers` - http headers (default: `{}`)
  - `body` - body for PATCH, POST and PUT requests.
 Must be a `Buffer` or `String` (only strings are accepted client side)
  - `json` - sets `body` but to JSON representation of value and adds `Content-type: application/json`.
 Does not have any affect on how the response is treated.
- - `cache` - Can be `'memory'` or `'file'`, and enables a local cache of content.
+ - `cache` - Set this to `'file'` to enable a local cache of content.
 A separate process is still spawned even for cache requests.
 This option is only used if running in node.js
+ - `followRedirects` - defaults to `true` but can be explicitly set to `false` on node.js to prevent then-request following redirects automatically.
+ - `gzip` - defaults to `true` but can be explicitly set to `false` on node.js to prevent then-request automatically supporting the gzip encoding on responses.

 **Returns:**